galaxyeagle/galaxyeagle.github.io/pages/literary/Until-all-music-fades.md

-The pipeman puffs a solemn tune while pallies ring in ecstasy.
+The pipeman puffs a solemn tune <br>
+while pallies ring in ecstasy. <br>
-The dusk reminds a passing morn of fate that drains the din.
+The dusk reminds a passing morn <br>
+of fate that drains the din. <br>
-Quarrels unnecessary, greatness divorced from warrior's reins.
+Quarrels unnecessary, greatness divorced <br>
+from warrior's reins. <br>
-Which way seeks't brother ?
+Which way seeks't brother ? <br>
-The day was high, the night is a soft collection of tired diversity.
+The day was high, the night is a soft <br>
+collection of tired diversity. <br>
-The moaning wind, why moan
+The moaning wind, why moan <br>
-and weep your barrenness in my heart.
+and weep your barrenness in my heart. <br>
-So many untouched dreams
+So many untouched dreams <br>
-washed away in midnight's tide, while tears streak the wishing eyes until all music fades.
+washed away in midnight's tide, <br>
+while tears streak the wishing eyes <br>
+until all music fades. <br>